Gautam Rode: Career

 In 2013, he played the lead and title role in Sanjay Leela Bhansali's show, Saraswatichandra opposite Jennifer Winget.
-The show proved to be a turning point in his career and got him lot of popularity and appreciation.
+The show proved to be a turning point in his career giving him popularity and appreciation.
 In 2013, he also hosted Nach Baliye 6 alongside Karan Wahi.
 The show Saraswatichandra ended on 20 September 2014.

 In 2015, he did another show, Maha Kumbh: Ek Rahasaya, Ek Kahani a mythological thriller.
 He played the role of Rudra in the show who is a "Garud", who has the duty of saving mankind.
 The show failed to impress the audience and ended in April 2015.
 In 2015, he entered the show Suryaputra Karn as the lead of the show, Karna.
 The show ended in July 2016.
 In August 2016, Rode signed Anant Mahadevan's Aksar 2 opposite Zarine Khan.
 The motion poster of the movie was released on 4 August 2017 on YouTube.

 In 2018, Rode starred as Prince Veer in the Star Bharat's mystery thriller show Kaal Bhairav Rahasya Season 2 alongside Additi Gupta.
 From 2019 to 2020, he has been played Abhijeet in SAB TV's Bhakarwadi.
 In 2021, Rode played the role of Major Samar in the action thriller film State of Siege: Temple Attack, which was directed by Ken Ghosh and released on Zee5 on 9 July 2021.
 Later that year, Rode starred as Pawan Bisht in the MX Player original series Nakaab alongside Esha Gupta and Mallika Sherawat.

 Personal life

 Rode lives in Mumbai.
 He married his co-actress Pankhuri Awasthy Rode on 5 February 2018 in Alwar.
-On 25 July 2023, Awasthy Rode gave birth to twins, a boy and a girl.
+On 25 July 2023, Awasthy Rode gave birth to twins, a boy, Raditya and a girl, Radhya.